tjd1234/cmpt135spring2024/obsidian/135website2024/testing code.md

 ## Introduction
 How do you know if a program works correctly?

-In practice, the most common approach is to give the program some inputs and then to verify that it returns the correct outputs for those inputs.
-We call this **testing**.
+There are two main approaches:
+- **Inspection**: This means carefully reviewing a program to see if there are any errors or missing details.
+- **Testing**: Running the program on test input and checking it gives the correct output.

 For example, `quote(s)` returns a copy of a string in ""-marks: